Frequently Asked Questions

 RYBREVANT® is a targeted that works against .
 RYBREVANT® is different than chemotherapy, immunotherapy, and TKIs (tyrosine kinase inhibitors).

-- Learn about RYBREVANT® + LAZCLUZE™ (lazertinib) as a first treatment of NSCLC with exon 19 deletions or exon 21 L858R mutations here
+- Learn about RYBREVANT® + LAZCLUZE™ (lazertinib) as a first treatment of NSCLC with EGFR exon 19 deletions or exon 21 L858R mutations here

 - Learn about RYBREVANT® + chemotherapy as a first treatment of NSCLC with EGFR exon 20 insertion mutations here